originphp/website/source/docs/queue.md

 ---
 # Queue

-> For the old version of Queue prior to version 1.28 see the [documentation](/docs/queue-legacy).
-The database [schema](https://github.com/originphp/app/blob/master/database/queue.php) is also different.

 You can easily queue schedule background jobs, the OriginPHP queue system works supports both MySQL and Redis backends.

-> Job are new in version 1.28, so if you have upgraded you will need to create `app/Job` folder and copy the `AppJob.php` from [github](https://github.com/originphp/app/blob/master/app/Job/AppJob.php).

 ## Configuring Queue